 1. Clear The Fuel Lines

-This is an important part to kart storage that is often overlooked.
-It is not enough to just empty your fuel tank.
-Any old fuel that is left in the fuel lines, especially in the carburettor can be destructive to your engine.
+This is an important part of kart storage that is often overlooked.
+It’s not enough to just empty your fuel tank.
+Any old fuel that is left in the fuel lines, especially in the carburetor, can be destructive to your engine.

 This method does not involve fuel stabiliser.
-Instead it relies removing all the fuel from the kart and running the engine until the fuel is out of the engine.
+Instead, it involves removing all the fuel from the kart and running the engine until the last drop of fuel is out of the engine.
 This can cause some slight damage to the engine though if it is done wrong, so use this method at your own risk.

 First you will need to drain your fuel tank of all fuel.
 After this you need to start up your kart, and leave the engine running until it starts to cut out.
 When the engine is cutting out, that means it is not getting enough fuel anymore.
 But that doesn’t meant that all of the fuel is out of the system.

 If you turn the choke on, and then run the engine again, you will notice that the engine will easily start back up again.
 Run the engine until it starts to cut out again with the choke on.
-Next you need to open the carburettor up and spray a small amount of fuel into the carburettor and run the engine one last time.
+Next you need to open the carburetor up and spray a small amount of fuel into the carburetor and run the engine one last time.

 The engine should start and run for a much shorter amount of time than before.
-Once it cuts out, it should mean that there is only a very small amount of fuel left in the carburettor, essentially only vapor.
+Once it cuts out, it should mean that there is only a very small amount of fuel left in the carburetor, essentially only vapor.
 This will evaporate over the course of a few days.
-The important part is that there is no fuel in the lines or in the carburettor.
+The important part is that there is no fuel in the lines or in the carburetor.

 2. Change The Oil

-Oil needs to be changed regularly if your go-kart is running, and can become contaminated with dirt very quickly.
+You need to change your oil regularly if your go-kart is running, as it can become contaminated with dirt very quickly.
 The off-season is a good time to replace the oil and have it clean and ready for when the engine starts running again in a few months’ time.
 This is also the ideal time to change your oil filter if it has a lot of hours on it.

-That should be good for the engine.
 It is best to remove the engine from the chassis and keep it somewhere dry and safe.
 However, it is not essential to remove the engine from the kart.
-Removing the engine will make cleaning the whole kart an easier process.
+However, removing the engine will make cleaning the whole kart an easier process.

 3. Lube The Chain

 It is important to lube the chain of your kart before storing it away.
-The chain is a very sensitive element, and the cold weather, plus lack of movement will cause your chain to rust over the course of the winter.
+The chain is a very sensitive element, and the cold weather, plus the lack of movement, will cause your chain to rust over the course of the winter.

 4. Drain The Radiator

-If you are storing your kart in an extremely cold area that can go to below freezing, it is important to drain your radiator of water.
+If you are storing your kart in an extremely cold area that will go below freezing, it is important to drain your radiator of water.
 If the ambient temperature drops too low, any water left in the radiator can freeze up and expand.
-This will destroy your radiator, and potentially some parts of your kart’s engine.
+This will destroy your radiator, and potentially some parts of your kart’s engine too.

 5. Check The Joints And Bearings

 This is a great time to check through all of your joints and bearings, and even the bolts.
-If any of them are loosening or wearing out, you will know what you need to get before the start of the next season.
+If any of them are loosening or wearing out, you will know what you need to stock up on before the start of the next season.

 6. Check And Pump The Tires

-Tires are important of course, and expensive.
-Always check your tire wear.
+Tires are important of course, and they’re also expensive.
+So, always check your tire wear before storing your kart away for winter.
 If you are running higher caster or camber, your tires will be wearing more one side of the tire than the other.
 If this is the case, you can use this time to rotate your tires by putting them on opposite rims.

-If you kart is standing on the ground (which is not recommended) the tires will deflate over time.
+If you kart is standing on the ground (which is not recommended, see tip number 9) the tires will deflate over time.
 Ensure that your tires are pumped up to normal pressures.
 Ideally you will be able to put your kart up on blocks or on a stand.
-We will cover this again later on.

 7. Charge The Battery

-The battery always needs to be removed from the kart and placed on a charger during the offseason.
-It is fine to leave the battery on charge for as long as it is not being used.
+You always need to remove your kart’s battery and put it on charge during the offseason.
+It’s fine to leave your kart battery on charge for as long as it is not being used.
 The problem with these batteries is that once they have run flat, they are essentially dead, and you will need to buy a new one.

-This is particularly relevant with karts.
-Generally, if a kart battery runs below half charge it will be a struggle to get it to even start a kart.
+Note: Generally, if a kart battery runs below about 50% charge, it will struggle to start the kart

 8. Clean Your Kart

-Before storing your kart away, you will ned to give a good clean.
-You will ideally want to be cleaning the frame of any dirt or rust.
-You can even clean the floor of the kart, the axle and the exhaust.
+Before storing your kart away, you will need to give it a good clean, ridding the frame of any dirt or rust.
+You can also clean the floor of the kart, the axle and the exhaust.

-Cleaning your kart thoroughly will prevent any dirt build up from becoming tough to remove after sitting for a few months.
-Whilst cleaning your chassis frame thoroughly is also a great time to check the frame for any cracks starting to form.
+Cleaning your kart thoroughly will prevent any dirt build-up from becoming tougher to remove after sitting for a few months.
+Cleaning your chassis frame thoroughly is also a great time to check the frame for any cracks starting to form.

 This is basically the only time you can thoroughly check the frame because during the season you will not always have time to fix any cracks you spot.
 It’s also a good time repaint your chassis and your exhaust if needed.